 In the beginning of the Lenten season, for the liturgical reading we always have the model of Jesus who spent forty days in fasting and prayer before beginning his public ministry.
 St. Mark in his gospel gives a very brief and meaningful description of it:

-It is our common experience that, we always live with two contradictory possibilities; either to be good or to be bad, to be faithful or unfaithful, to be selfish or to be merciful, to forgive or to be revengeful etc… It is this contradictory situation in us, which St. Mark points to when he says that; Jesus was with the wild beasts and the angels waited on him.
-We have always the possibility to grow in holiness so as to be welcomed by angles or to fall in our sinfulness so as to be like the wild animals.
+It is our common experience that we always live with two contradictory possibilities; either to be good or to be bad, to be faithful or unfaithful, to be selfish or to be merciful, to forgive or to be revengeful etc… It is this contradictory situation in us, which St. Mark points to when he says that Jesus was with the wild beasts and the angels waited on him.
+We have always the possibility to grow in holiness so as to be welcomed by angels or to fall in our sinfulness so as to be like the wild animals.